-Hiring a lawyer can be an expensive endeavor because their time, knowledge, and expertise are valuable.
+Are probate lawyers expensive?
+Well, hiring a lawyer can be an expensive endeavor because their time, knowledge, and expertise are valuable.
 But that does not mean hiring a good lawyer is out of reach for those on a budget.
 The best way to know if a probate lawyer is affordable is by first finding out how they bill for their services.

 The most popular way a lawyer bills for their time is by an hourly rate.
 This rate varies based on the location and expertise of the lawyer.
 For example, lawyers in more rural areas will typically have lower rates than those in big cities.
 Similarly, lawyers who work in a small private practice will charge less than those in a team at a large firm.